ClaraDelding/frontend_rentakitty/README.md

 # frontend_rentakitty
-frontend assignment for a webshop
+frontend assignment for an e-commerce site